Wajiya-Zafar/exercise/practice.md

-This documentation describes how to use the Pavel automatic toothbrush.
+This documentation describes how to use the Kavel automatic toothbrush.

 Note that this toothbrush is totally safe to